Rbrown263/Rbrown263/README.md

 # 🔥 Featured Projects & Labs

-Below are the projects and labs that represent my hands-on skills in cybersecurity and cloud administration.
+Below are the projects and labs that represent my hands-on skills in cybersecurity.

 ---